opensauce17/get_wordpress_user_list/README.md

 # GET WORDPRESS USER LIST

-I was recently tasked to provide a list of all the wordpress users that are present on all our wordpress servers in all our environments.
+I was recently tasked to provide a list of all the WordPress users that are present on all our WordPress servers in all our environments.
 The requirement was to produce a single csv file with all the required data :

 User Login